Limitations and restrictions of Assurance

 The Inventory feature can also work with the Device Controllability feature to configure the required network settings on devices, if these settings are not already present on the device.

-Inventory uses the following protocols, as required:
+Inventory uses these protocols, as required:

 Link Layer Discovery Protocol (LLDP).